 An environment that makes it possible to take action that matters.You see successful brands taking that approach, like P&G and Dell and Starbucks.
 You see how they listen to what’s happening in the market, how they incorporate what they learn in their go-to-market strategy, how the audience is reacting to their reactions – the feedback loop.
 And I think you’re starting to see the change take root internally – it’s not just the marketing department participating, but the product teams, and the agency partners, which leads to much more agile internal process for everyone and everything.Feeding America actually did an amazing job of listening and delivering when they went through their rebrand.
 Every single person in that organization understands who they serve and what that audience needs most, so they know how to reach them, what to learn from the actions they take, and how to change the way they deliver accordingly.These guys doubled their revenue in one year after their brand relaunch.
 It’s amazing what can happen when you’re really paying attention to the right data – the data that tells a story about the people you serve.This is such a crucial shift.
 If your brand is only talking not doing — using data and or feedback just in marketing and not using it to actually improve your products, quite frankly you’re screwed.

 Because your brand is not just what you say, it’s what you do.

-We’ll be covering a new company each week – big & small, media & not, data junkies & analytics allergic – so let us know if there’s someone you want to see featured.
+And if you set an expectation and fail to deliver – believe me, people notice.We’ll be covering a new company each week – big & small, media & not, data junkies & analytics allergic – so let us know if there’s someone you want to see featured.
 Hit me up at firstname.lastname@example.org.